As stated in the official documentation, Valet is a Laravel development environment for Mac minimalists.

 wp-valet folder and use WP CLI to install WordPress.

 $ mkdir wp-valet $ cd wp-valet $ wp core download

 And this is it.
-Once done you should be able to go to
+Once you do this, you should be able to go to

-http://wp-valet.dev and you'd see the classic WordPress installation screen.
+http://wp-valet.dev and see the classic WordPress installation screen.

 mysql not started and database not set up

-In the odd case that the installation isn't working, and you get blue 404 screen, try seeing if you are connected to the mysql database.
+In the odd case that installation doesn't work, and you get the blue 404 screen, try checking that you are connected to the mysql database.

 brew services list